Tradegen/tradegen-token/README.md

 These contracts have not been audited yet.

-The contract are available on testnet, but not on mainnet.
+The contracts are available on testnet, but not on mainnet.

+## Smart Contracts

+* SeedLiquidity - Supplies initial liquidity for TGEN when the token is deployed.
+* Timelock - The treasury for multiple funds in the Tradegen project.
+* TradegenStaking - Implements the reward program for staking TGEN.
+* TradegenToken - The Tradegen token contract.
+Distributes tokens to each escrow contract automatically when the contract is deployed.
+* Vesting - Handles token vesting for the team and investors.

 ## Repository Structure